 Sargassum satellite observations were included in the present decision support system.
-To quantify the abundance of Sargassum in an area of 100 km radius offshore Guadeloupe, the 7-day Floating Algae (FA) density fields derived from the Alternative Floating Algae Index (Wang and Hu, 2016) were analyzed.
-As described by Trinanes et al. (2021), the 7-day Floating Algae (FA) density

-155 fields are accumulated on 7 days and have a 0.1° resolution.
-Due to optical complexity in nearshore waters, the FA density fields are masked with missing values within 30 km from shoreline (Trinanes et al. 2021).
-The cumulative FA density values were added up in the area 30-100 km offshore Guadeloupe (Fig. 1) then averaged over the two years 2019 and 2020 for each day.
+To quantify the abundance of Sargassum in an area of 100 km radius offshore of Guadeloupe, the 7 d floating algae (FA) density fields derived from the alternative floating algae index (Wang and Hu, 2016) were analyzed.
+As described by Trinanes et al. (2021), the 7 d FA density fields are accumulated for 7 d and have a 0.1° resolution.
+Due to optical complexity in nearshore waters, the FA density fields are masked with missing values within 30 km from the shoreline (Trinanes et al., 2021).
+The cumulative FA density values were added up in the area 30-100 km offshore of Guadeloupe (Fig. 1), then averaged over the 2 years 2019 and 2020 for each day.